benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 of students who are interested in using computers in the arts & music the c/c/c studio can be _one part_ of that bigger mission.

-TODO also mention connecting to the wider CBR arts community

-The c/c/c studio is an **outwardly-focused** program (TODO what do you mean?).
-The end-of-semester grad shows provide an opportunity to showcase the innovative education & creative-practice going on in the c/c/c studio (and CECS more broadly) and in doing so to make an impact in the ANU and wider Canberra community.
+The c/c/c studio is an **outwardly-focused** program.
+Through the workshops (stage two) and c/c/c studio (stage three) we will need to engage local artists (whose work includes code/digital techniques) to teach into our studio masterclasses.
+The end-of-semester grad shows (stage three) provide an opportunity to showcase the innovative education & creative-practice going on in the c/c/c studio (and CECS more broadly) and in doing so to make an impact in the ANU and wider Canberra community.

-Finally, the c/c/c studio presents an opportunity as an "object lesson" for the breadth of places that an Engineering/Computer Science skillset can be applied---a crucial part of Reimagining CECS from a problem-solving to problem-_finding_ institution.
+Finally, all the activities of the c/c/c studio function as an "object lesson" for the breadth of places that an Engineering/Computer Science skillset can be applied---a crucial part of Reimagining CECS from a problem-solving to problem-_finding_ institution.

 ### Target users

-TODO broaden this---ANU students (CECS and beyond)

 ACT High School students, as well as students from the wider Canberra region (since we could do a travelling version of the workshop).
+Through the c/c/c advisory group, we also plan (in stage one) to identify and target specific communities under-represented in our undergraduate CS programs.

 Also, teachers from these schools will be encouraged to partner with us in both supporting their students to participate in the c/c/c studio, and also to